GaiaOcean/GaiaOcean.github.io/README.md

 # GaiaOcean.github.io

-Gaia Ocean is an environmental project made by high schoolers as their final paper for the environmental course.
-Its objective is to make society more aware of the downsides of plastic pollution to both marine animals and humans, by showing how it can negatively impact our health.
-This website was inspired by a template from BoostrapMade and adjustments were made so that it could perfectly fit our design.
+Gaia Ocean is an environmental project created by high schoolers as their final paper for the environmental course.
+The objective is to raise awareness about the negative impacts of plastic pollution on marine life and human health.

-## Original Source
+## Inspiration and Source

-This project is based on the Bootstrap Template(https://bootstrapmade.com/demo/Impact/).
+This project was inspired by the [Impact Bootstrap Template](https://bootstrapmade.com/demo/Impact/) from BootstrapMade.
+We have made adjustments to tailor it to our design and project goals.

 ## License

-This project is based on the Bootstrap framework, which is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Additional modifications to this project are also licensed under the MIT License.
+The original Bootstrap framework is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Any additional modifications made to this project are also licensed under the MIT License.

 ## Acknowledgments

-- Thanks to BoostrapMade for inspiration.
+- **BootstrapMade:** Thanks to BootstrapMade for the inspiration.
-- Special thanks to my group members for their awesome contribution.
+- **Group Members:** Special thanks to my group members for their valuable contributions.